Explore Options to Help Preserve Your Tooth

 • Once the anaesthetic wears off, it’s normal to have some tenderness or mild discomfort for a few days.

-• This discomfort is mild and can often be managed with over-the-counter pain relief.
-We’ll give you clear, easy-to-follow instructions to help you care for the area and support a smooth recovery.
+• This discomfort is usually temporary and may be managed with over-the-counter pain relief.
+We’ll provide clear, easy-to-follow care instructions to support your recovery.

-Root canal treatment times can vary, but our primary focus is always on delivering effective care at a comfortable pace.
+Root canal treatment times can vary, but our primary focus is on providing quality care suited to your needs.
 Here’s a straightforward breakdown to help you feel prepared before your appointment at Eversmile Dental:

 • Most root canal treatments are completed in one or two visits, depending on the tooth’s complexity.
 The number of visits may also vary depending on the severity of the tooth’s infection or inflammation.

-• A front tooth usually takes about 60–90 minutes to address, depending on the complexity of the case.
-These teeth typically have one root canal, making them quicker and easier to access than molars.
+• A front tooth usually takes about 60-90 minutes to address, depending on the complexity of the case.
+These teeth typically have a single root canal, making them easier and quicker to access than molars.

 • A molar may take 90 minutes or more to address because it has multiple root canals.
 Its position at the back of the mouth can make it more difficult for the dentist to access during treatment.